axivo/website/k3s-cluster/content/tutorials/handbook/ansible/_index.md

 ```

 {{< callout type="warning" >}}
-  Use the above defined `my-Gl0bal-Passw0rd` global password example, for all encrypted settings, into your configuration files.
+  Use the above defined `my-Gl0bal-Passw0rd` global password example for all encrypted settings, into all configuration files.
 {{< /callout >}}

 Insert the `ansible_password` encrypted output into [`all.yaml`](https://{{< param variables.repository.cluster >}}/blob/main/inventory/cluster/group_vars/all.yaml) configuration file, while respecting the output indentation.